NullVoxPopuli/mesh-relay/README.md

 ## Sending messages

+You may use any websocket client as long as it adheres to action_cable message formatting, such as [action_cable_client (ruby)[https://github.com/NullVoxPopuli/action_cable_client]

 Messages should be sent with the `chat` command and with a payload of `{ to: recipient_uid, message: encrypted_data }`